Why Your New Appliance Will Not Be Repaired (Issues / Problems)

 I silently wonder how much this costs servicing dealers like us.

 What choice do we have?
-If you can't fix it.
-You have to replace it.
+If it can't be fixed, you have to replace it.

 Outsourced Extended Warranties